viam-modules/event-manager/README.md

 The event manager is normally used in conjunction with a mobile app, which provides a user interface for configuring events, viewing camera feeds, and viewing alerts.

+The event manager can be configured to looks for rules being triggered, based on:

+* Time of day
+* Computer vision detections
+* Computer vision classifications
+* Computer vision tracker events (new person seen that is not an approved person)

+When a rule is triggers, notification actions can occur of type:

+* SMS (with media, e.g. MMS)
+* Email
+* GET push notification

+Video of any triggered event is captured and stored in Viam data management.

+Events can also be escalated via SMS response - for example, an end user that receives an alert SMS can respond to escalate, which can trigger actions like turning on lights and/or alarms.

+Triggered events can be queried and cleared with this module.

 ## Prerequisites

 None